JuliaTrustworthyAI/LaplaceRedux.jl/docs/src/tutorials/multi.md

 The plot is peaked around 0.7, and This may be due to various reasons.

 A possible reason is that class 3 is relatively easy for the model to identify from the other classes.
 The network is able to correctly identify examples belonging to class 3, although he remains a bit underconfident in its predictions.
-Another reason for the peak however may be the lack of cases where the predicted probability is lower (e.g., around 0.5), which could indicate that the network has not encountered ambiguous or difficult-to-classify examples for class 3.
+Another reason for the peak however may be the lack of cases where the predicted probability is lower (e.g., around 0.5), which could indicate that the network has not encountered ambiguous or difficult-to-classify examples for such class.
 This once again might be because either class 3 has distinct features that the model can easily learn, leading to fewer uncertain predictions, or is a consequence of the limited dataset.

 We can measure how sharp is the neural network by computing the sharpness score